-Unified Origin - DAI¶
+Unified Origin - DAI

 Live stream with Dynamic Ad Replacement

-Ad replacement for live is built to industry specifications for assured interoperability with global ad vendors and partners.
+Ad replacement for live is built following industry specifications for assured interoperability with global ad vendors and partners.
 Chosen by major broadcasters, streaming providers and telcos for its ease of integration, playout compatibility and quality of user experience.
 A proven solution replacing advertisements in live streams watched by millions of viewers everyday.

 Key features

-- Industry standard ad break signaling, uses SCTE 35 markers to signal advertisement opportunities
+Industry standard ad break signaling, uses SCTE 35 markers to signal advertisement opportunities

-- Supports HLS and MPEG-DASH, without breaking backward compatibility for older formats like Smooth
+Supports HLS and MPEG-DASH, without breaking backward compatibility for older formats like Smooth

-- Frame accurate, cuts and splices at the exact ad break boundaries
+Frame accurate, cuts and splices at the exact ad break boundaries

 Main benefits

-- Proven compatibility, works with the majority of third-party ad replacement services
+Proven compatibility, works with the majority of third-party ad replacement services

-- No client-side integration, works natively on many players, increasing the size of your potential audience
+No client-side integration, works natively on many players, increasing the size of your potential audience

-- Increase revenue, target ads per region, user and demographic
+Increase revenue, target ads per region, user and demographic

-- Seamless playback, transitions between programs and ad breaks without buffering or artifacts
+Seamless playback, transitions between programs and ad breaks without buffering or artifacts

-- Advanced ad break signaling, use SCTE 35's 'splice_insert' for simple ad break signaling, or leverage 'time_signal' for your advanced use cases
+Advanced ad break signaling, use SCTE 35's 'splice_insert' for simple ad break signaling, or leverage 'time_signal' for your advanced use cases

 How it works